tariq7t/cis380-sample-crud-app/README.md

 ## Go to your terminal and clone this repo:

-- Type the following in your terminal: *git clone https://github.com/kruse380/cis380-sample-crud-app.git
+- Type the following in your terminal: $git clone https://github.com/kruse380/cis380-sample-crud-app.git
 - cd to the project folder where you cloned this repo.
-- Type the following in your terminal: *run python3 manage.py runserver
+- Type the following in your terminal: $run python3 manage.py runserver
 - go to localhost:8000/ on your browser.
 Your application should be running now!

 Create an app with a view: